This Full-Body HIIT Workout Uses Bodyweight to Burn *Major* Calories

 Moderate Intensity Minute: Tabletop Dip

-Tip: Keep your arms fully engaged and avoid sinking your weight into your wrists during this move.
+Keep your arms fully engaged and avoid sinking your weight into your wrists during this triceps-toning exercise.

 Moderate Intensity Minute: V Sit-Ups

-Tip: Be sure to brace your abs during this entire move and try not to use momentum to come up and down.
+Brace your abs during this entire full-body HIIT workout move and try not to use momentum to come up and down.
 If it’s too tough to do with the legs extended, keep your knees bent as you lower and sit up.